Bread

 [Note: A standard slice of bread is generally considered by industry to be 12mm thick with a mass of 33g.
 The 150g bread mass depicted in the table thus constitutes 4-5 slices]

-Table 2 clearly shows that bread can form part of a balanced diet, especially for populations with a limited food choice.
-Consumer education on the benefits of bread and how it can form part of the daily diet should be explored.
+Table 2 clearly shows that bread can form part of a balanced diet, especially for populations with limited food choices.
+Consumer education on the benefits of bread and how it can form part of the daily diet should be encouraged.

 The FACS position

-Any food, eaten in excess amounts can contribute to weight gain.
+Any food, eaten in excessive amounts can contribute to weight gain.
 Therefore bread should be eaten in moderation as part of a healthy, balanced eating plan.
-Choose fortified bread, preferably the brown or whole wheat variety and combine it with other nutritious foods to create a balanced meal, e.g. dairy products, cold meats, fish, egg and peanut butter.
+Choose fortified bread, preferably the brown or whole wheat variety and combine it with other nutritious foods to create a balanced meal, e.g. dairy products, cold meats, fish, eggs and peanut butter.

 Many fad diets come and go, such as the so-called Banting diet, which does not promote a balanced diet, an essential element of which is a moderate intake of carbohydrates.
 Regulation R.146 relating to the labelling of foodstuffs is currently under review.
 This legislation will improve the quality of information contained on food product labels.
 Consumers are encouraged to read and understand labels found on bread packaging.